top of page

 Slant Lines

-Slant lines are often used for slant moves and formations.
+Slant lines are used for slant moves and formations.

 TIER LINES